 Tag:

 • I get asked this a lot.
 “Where’s your favorite place?”
 “What’s the best place you’ve been?”
-So in today’s pandemic-fueled If you can’t look forward, look back world, I thought I’d tell you about the places I’ve been that left a lasting impression.
+I thought I’d tell you about the places I’ve been that left a lasting impression.
 That’s actually a bit misleading.
 I LOVE everywhere I go.
 Because I love to travel and I find something interesting or memorable in every destination.
-Even the bad experiences, of which there …
+But the trip that stands out the most to me was when I was my trip to Jordan.
+Where …

 • I’m an adventure traveler.
 Or I should say a foodie adventure traveler.
 I love exploring new places through the food.
-So when I was invited to spend a week in Burgundy France at a cooking school, I jumped at the opportunity.
-I’d be learning classic French cooking techniques, including all those classic French mother sauces, along with exploring the local foods and wines of the region.
-And in true empty nest style, my husband, a …
+So when I was invited to spend a week at a cooking school in France, I jumped at the opportunity.
+I’d be learning classic cooking techniques at this French cooking class, including all those classic French mother sauces, along with exploring the local foods and wines of the region.
+And in true empty nest style, …

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More